 If your rabbits live inside

-It is possible to litter train rabbits [link to relevant info on this page], meaning that they can easily live inside your house with you as part of the family.
+It is possible to litter train rabbits, meaning that they can easily live inside your house with you as part of the family.

 They will need: